ah100101/BlockScoped/README.md

   },
 ```

-Until there is a build step that builds there is workaround ~~hack~~ script that can be ran against the dom (via dev tools 😞) for generating an entire .md files json that can be copy/pasted into the associated .json file:
+Until there is an automated build step, there is workaround ~~hack~~ script that can be ran against the dom (via dev tools 😞) for generating an entire .md files json that can be copy/pasted into the associated .json file:

 ```javascript
 JSON.stringify(